obtaylor1/06coins.com/replit.md

 - **Payment Security:** Implements server-side price authority, payment verification before inventory changes, idempotency to prevent duplicate orders, and amount validation.
 - **Inventory Management:** Initial stock of 1906 coins, decremented with each purchase, with real-time updates via Firebase Firestore or a 5-second polling fallback.
 - **Admin Access:** Requires Replit Auth, with an `isAdmin` flag in the database for role-based access control.
+- **Google Analytics 4 Integration:** Comprehensive tracking of user behavior, page views, e-commerce events (add to cart, purchases), and conversion tracking.
+Integrated into the admin dashboard for easy access to analytics console.

 **Project Structure:**
 - `client/`: Houses the React frontend components, contexts, hooks, libraries, and pages.